Gluten-Free Etiquette for Hosting Great Summertime Parties and BBQs!

 3. Marinade, Sauce, Season, and Spice Knowingly

-- As in grill meats, gluten can hide in marinades, sauces, seasonings, and spices.
-Gluten-containing thickeners are sometimes crucial components to the manufacturer ingredient recipes for these items.
-Make sure to do your research before flavoring the meats you’re planning to grill.
+- As in grilled meats, gluten can hide in marinades, sauces, seasonings, and spices.
+Gluten-containing thickeners are sometimes crucial components to the manufacturer’s ingredient recipes for these items.
+Do your research before flavoring the meats you’re planning to grill.
 Be sure to purchase and use a gluten-free soy sauce for preparing your original marinade.
-Read the labels of barbeque sauces and look for the gluten-free logo included on the packaging of many brands.
+Read the labels of barbeque sauces and look for the gluten-free logo on many brands’ packaging.

 4. Banish the Bun

-- A great substitute for traditional buns is to provide a lettuce wrap, potato wrap, or gluten-free tortilla for all of your guests as a healthier alternative to the bun.
+- An excellent substitute for traditional buns is to provide a lettuce wrap, potato wrap, or gluten-free tortilla for all of your guests as a healthier alternative to the bun.
 Most grocery stores offer unique lettuce varieties that will work well, adding variety and visual appeal to your meal.
-Gluten-free corn tortillas can also be a great substitute for a bun, especially for south-of-the-border themed parties.
+Gluten-free corn tortillas can also substitute for a bun, especially for south-of-the-border themed parties.
 Another trend is to ramp up the nutrient level of grilled foods traditionally served on a bun by serving them in sweet potato skins.
-Just bake the sweet potato in foil, when tender, hollow them out and use the skins to wrap your burger or hot dog in natural potato-y goodness.
+Just bake the sweet potato in foil.
+When tender, hollow them out and use the skins to wrap your burger or hot dog in natural potato-y goodness.
 Or how about wrapping your burgers or dogs with bacon?
 You can’t beat adding bacon to increase the flavor.
 Make sure you read the package to make sure it is gluten-free.

-If you’re still really set on impressing your gluten-free guest by serving buns, look for a great tasting gluten-free brand available at most major grocery stores.
+If you’re still set on impressing your gluten-free guest by serving buns, look for a great-tasting gluten-free brand available at most major grocery stores.
 A small pack of buns for them to enjoy at your party (labeled and served on a separate plate) will usually cost under seven bucks, and isn’t your friend or family member worth it?

 5. Other Foods

-- You can serve many other foods that should inherently be gluten-free, but only if the proper steps are followed during preparation, plating, and serving.
+- You can serve many other foods that should naturally be gluten-free, but only if the proper steps are followed during preparation, plating, and serving.
 Again, use separate dishes, tongs, and utensils for serving gluten-free foods.
 Get creative when thinking about what to serve.
-Instead of crackers use sliced cucumbers or other items from the veggie tray for eating with homemade spreads and dips.
+Instead of crackers, use sliced cucumbers or other items from the veggie tray for eating with homemade spreads and dips.
 Hummus is delicious!
 Yogurt and sour cream-based dips work as a tasty option for everyone.
-Fruit skewers are a fun way to serve up fresh fruits.
+Fruit skewers are a fun way to serve fresh fruits.
 Peel-N-Eat Shrimp with gluten-free cocktail sauce is always a winner!
 Most potato chips are gluten-free.
-Ice slushies, melons, and popsicles make great treats for dessert on hot summer days.
-And, who could resist root beer floats?
+Ice slushies, melons, and popsicles make great treats or desserts on hot summer days.
+And who could resist root beer floats?
 Just make sure the ice cream you purchase is also gluten-free.
 The list goes on and on.

 6. Wash Your Hands and Tools

 - Cooks and servers should always wash their hands after handling gluten-containing foods and before handling gluten-free foods.
-No, a quick wipe across your grill apron doesn’t cut it here.
-Be safe, keep wet wipes handy by the grill and at tables for quick hand cleaning.
+Note that a quick wipe across your grill apron doesn’t cut it here.
+Be safe.
+Keep wet wipes handy by the grill and at tables for quick hand cleaning.
 Finally, consider serving gluten-free guests first.